Hubs-Foundation/hubs-cloud/README.md

 npm run apply
 ```

-If you do this at any point after setting up your Hubs unit you should be safe in that it shouldn't delete any of your stored data (but don't take my word for that if things go wrong¬)
+If you do this at any point after setting up your Hubs unit you should be safe in that it shouldn't delete any of your stored data (but don't take my word for that if things go wrong)

 **TIP**: If things go really seriously wrong you might want to completely uninstall `minikube` which **WILL** lose any stored data from your Hubs server.
 If we're just in setup mode we don't care so much about that.